Part A. STANDARDS RELATING TO SELECTION OF PROSPECTIVE JURORS.

 (ii) Presented in a uniform and efficient manner using a combination of written, oral and audio-visual materials.

 (i) Give preliminary instructions directly following impanelment of the jury that explain the jury's role, the trial procedures including note-taking and questioning by jurors, the nature of evidence and its evaluation, the issues to be addressed, and the basic relevant legal principles.

-Instruct Prior to the commencement of deliberations, instruct the jury on the law, on the appropriate procedures to be followed during deliberations, and on the appropriate method for reporting the results of its deliberations prior to the commencement of deliberations.
+(ii) Prior to the commencement of deliberations, instruct the jury on the law, on the appropriate procedures to be followed during deliberations, and on the appropriate method for reporting the results of its deliberations.
 Such instructions should be recorded or reduced to writing and made available to the jurors during deliberations.

 (iii) Prepare and deliver instructions which are readily understood by individuals unfamiliar with the legal system.

 (d) Before dismissing a jury at the conclusion of a case, the trial judge shall

 (i) Release the jurors from their duty of confidentiality;